raspberrypilearning/microbit-match-predictor/en/step_1.md

 ## What you will make

-Turn your micro:bit into a sports predictor!
+Use you micro:bit to predict the winner of a sports competition!

 <video width="540" height="960" controls>
   <source src="images/step1.mp4" type="video/mp4" alt="Someone uses a micro:bit to predict the winner of a football tournament">